GaganBehrh/Travelling-Blog/README.md

 ## Javascript and Python testing
 Unit tests were written for both Python and Js

-Python: Unit testw were writteh to test the url of different views
+Python: Unit tests were written to test the url of different views

 Javascript: Unit tests were written to test the next travel destionation page On Tripcostcalculator page.

 Result:These tests were successful.